yeonjoonkim/CP3402/README.md

 # Theme files editting
 The main files are in the form of HTML, CSS, Sass, PHP and Javascript.
 Using an IDE or text editor, you can directly make changes to these files to fir your styling.

-# Plug-ins
-- [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) - Migration tool for all your blog data.
-Import or Export your blog content with a single click.